-“Peter Vladimirovich has visited eight well equipped motorworks.
-Allright, BMW, DKW, D-Rad, Mabeco, Neander, NSU and Zündapp.
-More 15 factories he put to “out of interest” category due to the fact these 15 factories had limited production.
+“Peter Vladimirovich has visited eight well equipped motorcycle factories: Allright, BMW, DKW, D-Rad, Mabeco, Neander, NSU and Zündapp.
+Fifteen more factories he put to “out of interest” category due to the fact that they had limited production.
 In this category, the most interesting was the Stock works (Berlin) manufactured boldly designed light bikes.

 Peter was very impressed by DKW, Zündapp and Neander.
 DKW works was notable for its diversity & large-scale production.
 Apart from bikes, it has been manufacturing outboard engines, dynamotors etc. Zündapp works was remarkable for the perfect engineering solutions.
-And Neander works was nameworthy for interesting design solutions and the fact that Ernst Neander (the director) has been directly involved in creative engineering process, design and testing.
-The latter really impressed him”.
+And Neander works was noteworthy for interesting design solutions and the fact that Ernst Neander (the director) has been directly involved in creative engineering process, design and testing, which really impressed Mozharov”.

-Many things Mozharov saw turned into pilot designs.
-After the first Izh motorcycles were finished and tests completed, Mozharov and all his staff were moved to Leningrad where mass production of two-wheeled motor vehicles had been prepared.
+Many things that Mozharov was embodied in experimental constructions.
+After the first Izh motorcycles were finished and tests completed, Mozharov and all his staff were moved to Leningrad where mass production of two-wheeled motor vehicles was about to begin.

 Along with production of documentation for L-300 motorcycle, DKW Luxus 300 bikes underwent the tests at the Scientific autotractor institute.
-After L-300 went into production, Mozharov and some of his coworkers moved to Moscow where they founded a design bureau as a part of the Scientific autotractor institute.
+After L-300 went into production, Mozharov and some of his coworkers moved to Moscow where they founded a Design Bureau as a part of the Scientific Autotractor Institute.
 Several nameworthy engineers has been working with Peter Mozharov.
-They are Sergey Ivanovich Karzinkin (test man, one of the creators of the Soyuz bike, an author of many books and articles on motorcycle design), Alexander Minovich Fedorov (who became the chief designer of the Irbit Motorworks), Igor Ivanovich Okunev (who became the head of Engine design bureau of the AZLK works), Boris Mikhailovich Fiterman (who became a Doctor of Engineering Science, a professor, one of the automobile chief designers).
+Among them Sergey Ivanovich Karzinkin (test man, one of the creators of the Soyuz bike, an author of many books and articles on motorcycle design), Alexander Minovich Fedorov (who became the chief designer of the Irbit Motorworks), Igor Ivanovich Okunev (who became the head of Engine Design Bureau of the AZLK works), Boris Mikhailovich Fiterman (who became a Doctor of Engineering Science, a professor, one of the automobile chief designers).

-The design bureau was assigned to design medium and heavy motorcycles for the Army and the national economy.
+The Design Bureau was assigned to design medium and heavy motorcycles for the Army and the national economy.
 The first heavy motorcycle was NATI-A-750.
 It combined different engineering solutions.
-A chassis was made in the image of BWM with an American type powertrain.
+A chassis was made in the image of BMW with an American type powertrain.

-A double cradle made of pressed profiles enclosed a petrol tank.
-A spring front fork having thick pressed legs was connected to the double cradle.
+A duplex frame made of pressed profiles with enclosed petrol tank was combined with a spring front fork, which had thick pressed arms.
 A flathead double-cylinder V-engine (750 cc displacement) was put lengthwise on the frame and combined with a three-speed gearbox and a rear wheel chain drive.
 The machine was equipped with a dry multiple-disc clutch, circulation system of engine lubrication and a Delco ignition system with a HV coil and a timer-distributor of the automobile type.